 As a final point of discussion, it is worth considering that perhaps AI has not resulted in a surge in cheating because it is not a great tool for this.
 As Arvind Narayanan and Sayash Kapoor have argued, AI seems to be most useful at doing useless things.
 To be fair, assignments in higher education can be useless things of the type AI is good at doing.
 But if AI is being used to complete useless assignments, then this is a problem with the assignments (and the professors) and not AI.

-In closing, w8 There is also the concern that AI will get better at cheating or that as students grow up with AI, they will be more inclined to use it to cheat.
+In closing, while there is also the concern that AI will get better at cheating or that as students grow up with AI, they will be more inclined to use it to cheat.
 And, of course, it is worth considering whether such use should be considered cheating or if it is time to retire some types of assignments and change our approach to education as, for example, we did when calculators were accepted.

 For more on cyber policy issues: Hewlett Foundation Cyber Policy Institute (famu.edu)